tdex-network/tdex-feeder/README.md

 ## Overview

-tdex-feeder connects to exchanges and retrieves market prices in order to consume the gRPC interface exposed from tdex-deamon `UpdateMarketPrice`.
+tdex-feeder connects to exchanges and forwards market(s) price feeds to some tdex-daemon(s) by consuming its `UpdateMarketPrice` RPC.
 ![tdex-schema](./tdexfeeder.png)

 ## ⬇️ Run  Standalone